-Booth Western Art Museum in Cartersville is promoted as the second largest museum in the state of Georgia and recognized as one of the best art museums in America.
+Booth Western Art Museum in Cartersville with 120,000 square feet is the second largest museum in the state of Georgia and recognized as one of the best art museums in America.

 Bring the kids!
 Those who are 12 and under are admitted for free, with a paying adult.
 Sagebrush Ranch — an interactive gallery where children of all ages can learn about art and Western America — will keep your little cowhands happily engaged.

 This treasure house of Western lore and memorabilia is located at 501 Museum Drive, Cartersville, GA, 30120.
 You may phone them at 770-387-1300.